sjswitzer/SchemeJS/let.md

 In this notation, things between <...> are the unbound exportedAPI names of the primitives.
 So <_let> corresponds to the value of "_let" in the globalScope.
 (Primitives that correspond to JS keywords (let_, return_, break_) are those keyword names followed by an _.
 Those that clash (_eval, _apply), begin with an underscore.

-What I'm thinking i the macro <block> rewrites:
+What I'm thinking is that the macro <block> rewrites:
   (<block> ...a...
     (<let_> varname1 ...form... val-form1) ...b...
     (<let_> varname2 ...form... val-form)) ...c...)